JiaqiTu/EE629-Internet-of-Things/README.md

-# Real-time video streaming based on Flusk
+# EE629 Real-time video streaming based on Flusk

-In this project, I use a normal Raspberry Pi camera and stream the video to the Web page.
+**Description:** In this project, I use a normal Raspberry Pi camera and stream the video to the Web page.

-* File location
+**File location:**

                ├── camera_pi.py
                ├── appCam.py